 Several months before Corry left the Army, he made a chance phone call to a company called Thistle Piping, wondering if they would have any information on a pipe band to join.
 As it turned out, the person he had called was Julie.
 Of course, he was steered firmly towards the Grampian Police Pipe Band and it was the start of a magnificant friendship.

 “Corry brings a lot of experience to Thistle Piping with his military background.
 Appearance & dress code is a large focus in the Scots Guards and is something that features highly in Corry’s expectations.
 He has helped model the high standard of dress we expect at Thistle Piping, far beyond the order of dress for most Pipers.
-Corry and I work continously on Thistle Piping and I am delighted to work in partnership with him” (J.Brinklow)
+Corry and I work continously on aspects of Thistle Piping and I am delighted to work with him” (J.Brinklow)